simplegeo/SimpleGeo.framework/README.md

 Once it's been added to `ext/`, drag it into your Xcode project and it will show up as a linked Framework.

-Alternately, the build directory for `SimpleGeo.framework` has been configured as `../SimpleGeo-build` to facilitate linking the project file into your application (this is useful if you decide you need to make changes to the library while simultaneously working on your application).

 Add the following additional frameworks to your project by right-clicking on the target, choosing the "General" tab, and using the `+` button at the bottom of the window to add "Linked Libraries":